lo-th/phy/README.md

 Phy simplify three physics, include new chanfer geometry, GLB import, envmap and reflection ...

+## Usage

+Phy have three main function add, remove and update.
+You can see and edit demo code directlly on start webpage

+## Todo

+Add full character support
+Add more demos
+Fixe joint

+## About

 You can help me improve phy engine